jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 #### Property __: Correctness
 If file f is shared with members of group g, then only members of group g should be able to read, modify, delete, or see the existence of f.
 Without this requirement, any user could access any file, which is contrary to the notion of group-based file sharing.

+#### Property __: Redundancy Redundancy
+The system should have redundancy built in to provide better uptime and to prevent loss of data.
+Multiple servers in different locations should be used so if one location is temporarily unavailable, user data is still accessible from another location.
+This would also serve as a backup of that can be used to restore missing data.

-3. File Integrity
+#### Property __: File Integrity
 If a file is modified or deleted by one user, it shall be consistent across the system.
+It is important to keep the file servers in sync because inconsistancies can lead to confusion and error.

-4. File Metadata
+#### Property __: File Metadata
+Every file will have metadata associated with it, such as when it was last modified, and who it was modified by.
+The timestamps will all be in local server time.
+This information is important to have as it shows when it was last changed so that users can make sure they have the most up to date version.

+#### Property __: Concurrent Access Protocol (CAP)
+Multiple users should be able to read a file at the same time, but only one user at a time should be able to write to a file.
+A write lock can be put in place so that users are not writing over eachothers' work, resulting in lost data.

+#### Property __: System Timeout
+The proposed write lock should have a timeout.
+This will prevent a user from requesting write access and holding the file forever, effectively making it unusable for anyone else in the system.

+#### Property __: Data Encryption
+All data transmissions to/from the server should be encrypted under a well known protocol such as ssh.
+This is important for both privacy and data and source integrity reasons.
+It will prevent a malicious user from intercepting and reading, or maybe even editing, the data in transit to the server.
+Optionally, the user can choose to have the data be encrypted on a per group basis.

+1. Handling Passwords
+  Passwords should be hashed and salted

 5. File Accountability
   Change log or history
 7. Authorization
   Any attempt of access to a resource must be verified.
   How is this different from correctness?
-8. Concurrent Access Protocol (CAP)
-9. System Timeout
-10. Data Encryption
-  Data encrypted in the file server and in transmission to/from client side.
-Passwords are encrypted
 11. User Account Properties
   Passwords can be changed, etc.
 12. Performance